-1. The receipt & Payment Method → for detailed short-term cash budget 2.
-The Adjusted profit & Loss Method For making lang tarm each budget 3.
-The Balance Sheet Method - For making long-term cash budget
+1. The receipt & Payment Method for detailed short-term cash budget 2.
+The Adjusted profit & Loss Method -> 3.
+The Balance Sheet Method For making long-term cash budget

-Cash budgeting-short-term and long-term
+Cash budgeting-short-term and long- term

 The principal method of short-term cash forecasting is the Receipt & Payment method.
 The cash budget prepared under this method shows the timing and magnitude of expected cash receipts and payments over the budget period, not usually exceeding one year.